 The benchmarked system is the actual system that the customer would purchase.
 However, it is realized that vendors may announce new products and disclose benchmark results before the products have actually shipped.
-This is allowed, but any use of one-of-a-kind hardware/software configurations, which the vendor does not intend to ship in the future, is specifically excluded.
-Products must be generally available in the country where the SUT is priced.
+This is allowed, but any use of benchmark-special implementations is specifically disallowed (see Clause 0.2).

+Clause 0.2 requirements must be fulfilled with respect to the set of possible customers (users) in the country where the SUT is priced.

-- 7.2.2.1 All hardware and software used in the calculations must be announced and generally orderable by customers, with a full disclosure of the committed delivery date for general availability of products not already generally released.
-That date must not exceed 6 months beyond the full disclosure report submittal date. - 7.2.2.2 The test sponsor must disclose all effective date(s) of the reported prices.
+7.2.2.1 All hardware and software used in the calculations must be announced and generally orderable by customers.

+Each product or collection of products interoperating in the priced system must have an Availability Date, which is a date such that it is committed that by that date all requirements of Clause 0.2 will be fulfilled for that product or collection, including delivery for general availability.

+The System Availability Date and an availability date for any product not already generally available must be disclosed.

+The System Availability Date must not exceed 6 months beyond the full disclosure report submittal date.

+Comment: The essence of the System Availability Date is deliverability of integrated systems which actualized the priced system, achieve the tested performance, and demonstrate fulfillment of all the requirements of Clause 0.2.

+7.2.2.2 The test sponsor must disclose all effective date(s) of the reported prices.